League

 Winning the Game

 Teams accumulate points with every win.
-The first team to reach 100 points wins — or the team with the highest score at the end of all 32 matches.
-The 100-point threshold acts like a Knockout in this team format.
+A team wins early by reaching 100 points — otherwise the team with the highest score after all 32 matches wins.
+That race to 100 acts like a Knockout in this team format.

 The Scoreboard